Tom Murphy Player Props: Mariners vs. Angels

-The Seattle Mariners, including Tom Murphy (.364 batting average in his past 10 games), battle starter Reid Detmers and the Los Angeles Angels at Angel Stadium of Anaheim, Friday at 9:38 PM ET.
+The Seattle Mariners, including Tom Murphy (.361 batting average in his past 10 games), take on starting pitcher Tyler Anderson and the Los Angeles Angels at Angel Stadium of Anaheim, Saturday at 9:07 PM ET.

-He had three hits (going 3-for-4) in his last game against the Red Sox.
+In his most recent game he had a one-hit showing (1-for-5) against the Angels.

 Tom Murphy Game Info & Props vs. the Angels